 - The Washington Times - Monday, October 20, 2025

-The Supreme Court said Monday it will take up a case challenging the federal ban on gun possession by drug users, signaling the justices’ readiness to bring more clarity to Second Amendment law.
+The Supreme Court said Monday that it will take up a challenge to the federal ban on gun possession by drug users in a case that advocates hope will bring clarity to the nation’s chaotic landscape of marijuana and firearms laws.

-Drug users are one of a list of “prohibited persons” in section 922(g) of Title 18 of the U.S. Code.
-Among the other categories are felons, fugitives, illegal immigrants, the mentally infirm and those subject to domestic violence protection orders.
+Unlawful drug users is one of nine categories of people specifically prohibited from possessing firearms under the Gun Control Act of 1968.
+Others include felons, fugitives, illegal immigrants, the mentally infirm and those subject to domestic violence protection orders.

 Advertisement

-That decision overturned a state law that had made it difficult to obtain a concealed-carry permit.
-In the ruling, the justices said that to survive constitutional scrutiny, gun control laws had to be the kind of restrictions that would have been countenanced by the founders.
+That decision overturned a state law that made it difficult to obtain a concealed carry permit.
+In the ruling, the justices said that to survive constitutional scrutiny, gun control laws had to be the kinds of restrictions countenanced by the nation’s Founders.

-Courts have said that laws barring dangerous persons from owning guns were common at the founding, but deciding who exactly qualifies as dangerous has been contentious.
+Courts have said that laws barring dangerous people from owning guns were common at the founding, but deciding who exactly qualifies as dangerous has been contentious.

 Last year, the Supreme Court upheld as constitutional the federal prohibition on someone subject to a domestic violence restraining order.